material-motion/material-motion/concepts/primitives.md

 The timeline's progress can drive Tweens.
 For example: a fade-in animation could occur during the first 50% of a timeline.
 Scrubbing the timeline would scrub the animation as well.

 There is no known benefit to driving gestural or physical simulation primitives with a Timeline; it is also not particularly clear what that would mean.

+#### Attaching Physical Simulation to States

+Physical simulations can be associated with States.

+> For example, a photo element might have two states: collapsed and expanded.
+Both states have spring attachments that change the dimensions and position of the photo.
+Changing the state to expanded would cause the expanded state springs to be attached to the view.

+#### Timelines and transitions

+Timelines are a helpful metaphor for constructing transitions.

+> For example, a Transition between state A and B might have a Timeline that drives a coordinated set of Tweens.
+There might also be one-off Tweens that occur when transitioning from A to B and vice versa.

 <!--